How To Build Clientele As A Hairstylist, Barber Or Esthetician: 9 Steps For Success

 Table of Content

-Whether you’re a stylist or an esthetician who wants to attract more customers or you’re wondering how to build barber clientele, defining your market is a critical step.
+Whether you’re a stylist, esthetician, barber, or beauty business owner, defining your market is a critical step.
 Market research will inform various decisions, including who to target, what services to sell, and how to drive awareness.

 Before you can learn how to build clientele, you need to research your target audience.
 Identify their demographic group and learn what they value and find important.
 You should also define their geographic location, especially if you’re trying to decide where to set up shop.

-Often, the best client-attraction strategy is to provide services and business experiences that people won’t find anywhere else.
+Often, the best client-attraction strategy is to provide services and experiences that clients can’t find anywhere else.

 Muse Salon and Spa in Georgia is a master at this.
 Daniel Mason Jones, the owner of Muse, definitely knows how to build clientele through top-notch experiences.